DaveSkender/Stock.Indicators/indicators/Rsi/README.md

 ### Minimum history requirements

-You must supply at least `N+50` periods of `history`.
-Since this uses a smoothing technique, we recommend you use at least `10×N` data points prior to the intended usage date for optimal precision.
+You must supply at least `N+100` periods of `history`.
+Since this uses a smoothing technique, we recommend you use at least `10×N` data points prior to the intended usage date for better precision.

 ## Response